Welcome to my honest review of Fix Monthly Income!

 Everyone and their Grandmother could produce a bunch of random income figures on the internet and expect naive suckers to believe it.

-I’m sorry but I’m just not buying into any of it.
+I dunno about you, but I’m not buying any of it.

 My Final Word on Fix Monthly Income…